mockingbirdnest/Principia/documentation/Setup.md

 .\Principia\rebuild_all_solutions.ps1
 ```

 *NOTE*: If the build step fails with error C1060, try changing the `/m` flag of the `msbuild` command in the above script to reduce the parallelism (for instance, `/m:1` or `/m:2`).
+It may also be necessary to increase the size of the Windows paging file.
 The script is optimized for machines with a sizeable amount of RAM.

 # Instructions for building Principia on Linux and macOS